CopernicaMarketingSoftware/Documentation/MarketingSuite/feedback-loops.md

 The Marketing Suite allows you to set up feedback loops.
 These feedback loops can be used to receive real timer event notifications.
-The Marketing Suite will notify your server every time an event occurs (click on a link, opening of an email, an incoming bounce, or a failed delivery).
+The Marketing Suite will notify your server every time an event occurs (click on a link, opening of an email, an incoming bounce, a failed delivery, or the editing of a profile).

 The feedback is sent over the HTTP or HTTPS protocol using the HTTP POST mechanism.
 When you [set up a feedback loop](#feedback-setup), you register